SyncholisticMG/gh/chapter6/workspace.md

 water etc,
 all influenced by the global weather patterns on giant and micro scale.
-The same with oxygen inside lakes, rivers and puddles as part of the hologram in which we are entangled as particles moving through that hologram.
+The same with oxygen inside lakes, rivers and puddles as part of the hologram in which we're entangled as particles moving through that hologram.
-Through the entanglement with the weather patterns we are being subjected to the changes.
+Through the entanglement with the weather patterns we're being subjected to the changes.
-We are at cause & effect of the weather until we build a house that keeps us protected in a bubble of reality even though the weather is still raging outside.
+We're at cause & effect of the weather until we build a house that keeps us protected in a bubble of reality even though the weather is still raging outside.
 Having said that it still effects us inside the house through pressure as water is blended with oxygen in the air that we breath.
 We can manipulate the weather, the clouds.